isaacnmm/pestpolicy-hugo2XX/content/posts/mildew-resistant-paints/index.md

 Besides, Jetcoat can be applied on various surfaces (polyurethane foam, EPDM rubber roofs, APP and SBS modified bitumen) - suitable for bathrooms
 .
-Furthermore, you can apply Jetcoat using a paint sprayer or roller without any problem (more comfortable to apply).�NB: Jetcoat is peel and scuff-resistant.
+Furthermore, you can apply Jetcoat using a paint sprayer or roller without any problem (more comfortable to apply).NB: Jetcoat is peel and scuff-resistant.
 Pros:
 - Has wide area coverage  packed in 5-gallon
 - Dries to touch in 2 to 3 hours